kkensuke/myjb-en/_build/html/_sources/tools/usefulWebApps/usefulWebApps.md

 # Useful Web Apps

 ## [10 minutes mail](https://10minemail.com/en/)
 You can get a temporary email address for 10 minutes.
-You can use it for signing up for a service not worth  using your real email address.
+You can use it to sign up for a service not worth using your real email address.
 There are many similar services.
 ```{image} img/10-minute-mail.png
 :width: 700px
 :align: center